hmyneni/skiboot/doc/device-tree/vas.rst

   ibm,vas-id: unique identifier for each instance of VAS in the system.

+  ibm,vas-irq: IRQ entry for this VAS instance.

+  ibm,vas-port: Port address for the IRQ.

   reg: contains 8 64-bit fields.

         Fields [0] and [1] represent the Hypervisor window context BAR